 Once a small oasis known for its palm trees and dates, Riyadh has since morphed into a modern metropolis with skyscrapers that emerge from the desert like giant sandcastles.
 Now, expats move to the Saudi capital mainly to advance their careers and earn lucrative salaries in Saudi Arabia's commercial hub.

 Living in Riyadh as an expat

 Foreigners make up almost half of the city’s population, which can be a reassuring factor for those who are wary of its strict Islamic laws.
 But expats are bound to experience some culture shock in Riyadh.

 The city is one of Saudi Arabia’s most conservative, and the daily rhythm of life is punctuated by the call to prayer five times a day.
 New arrivals often struggle to adjust to a restrictive social environment where alcohol is banned.
-The climate is another factor to contend with; summer temperatures can skyrocket over 122°F (50°C) and the dry winds that blow through the city are often accompanied by a haze of sand.

 Most Western expats live in residential compounds in the northern and eastern suburbs of Riyadh.
 In some of them, life is more liberal than the general situation might suggest.
 Men and women socialise more freely in these self-contained developments, which have all the modern amenities expats might need, including shops, gyms, tennis courts and schools.

 The cost of living in Saudi Arabia is generally on par with other destinations in the Middle East.
 Riyadh is the most expensive city in the Kingdom as indicated by its Mercer's 2023 Cost of Living Survey ranking which placed it at 85th out of 227 cities evaluated.
 The cost of living in Riyadh is much lower than Jeddah and Abu Dhabi, but more expensive than Doha.